Jay4242/goose_mcp/mcp_vollama/README.md

 # MCP Vollama

 This is an MCP (Model Context Protocol) server that processes images using a local Ollama server.
-It allows you to send an image URL and a prompt to the server, which will then use Ollama to analyze the image and return a text response.
+It allows you to send one or two image URLs and up to three prompts to the server, which will then use Ollama to analyze the images and return a text response.
+The prompts are interleaved with the images in the order they are provided.

 ## Prerequisites